 As a social purpose company, Pallet puts people above making a profit.
 We have a twofold objective: build equal opportunity access to housing, and employ a nontraditional workforce.
 We believe potential, not history, defines people’s futures.
 More than 80% of our employees are formerly homeless, in recovery, or previously involved in the justice system.
-Manufacturing specialists such as AJ, Josh, and Daniece have all taken different paths in life, but it’s led them to Pallet — a place where their lived experience is valued, and their input is crucial.
+Manufacturing specialists such as AJ and Josh have both taken different paths in life, but it’s led them to Pallet — a place where their lived experience is valued, and their input is crucial.

 Why address homelessness?

 Homelessness is a humanitarian crisis.
 We’re responding to this emergency with solutions built fast, at scale.
 According to the most recent count, 580,466 people were experiencing homelessness across the nation.
 Unsheltered homelessness is up 30% since 2015.
 Pallet shelter villages address this growing issue and are a stepping stone to permanent housing.
 They combine dignified shelters with 24/7 case management from local service providers.
 Partners, pets, and possessions are welcome.

 ● 64 sq ft and 100 sq ft shelters with locking doors and windows, electric outlets for personal devices, vaulted 9-foot ceilings, climate control, and more

 ● Access to on-site case managers, housing navigators, and mental health counselors